eltx1/eltx-platform/README.md

 The API polls these rows periodically (and at startup) so you can rotate keys without rebuilding the frontend.

-After configuring the keys, register the webhook endpoint at `https://<api-domain>/stripe/webhook` inside your Stripe dashboard.
-Use the same host you expose as `NEXT_PUBLIC_API_BASE` (for production that is `https://api.eltx.online`, **not** the public frontend domain) to avoid 404 responses from the website server.
+After configuring the keys, register the webhook endpoint at the full API path `https://api.eltx.online/stripe/webhook` (or `https://<api-domain>/stripe/webhook`).
+Use the same host you expose as `NEXT_PUBLIC_API_BASE`—the **API** host, not the public frontend—to avoid 404 responses from the website server.
+There is no extra path segment beyond `/stripe/webhook`.

 #### Database migration